make-all/tuya-local/custom_components/tuya_local/devices/README.md

 *Optional, default false.*

-A boolean setting yo mark attributes as containing potentially sensitive data.
+A boolean setting to mark attributes as containing potentially sensitive data.
 Setting this to true will result in the data being redacted in device diagnostics output.